-There’s no consensus top player in the 2022 NFL Draft‘s linebacker class just yet.
-Can Utah OLB Devin Lloyd take advantage of this opportunity, complete his NFL Draft scouting report, and rise to the top of the group?
-It’s far from a guarantee, but he may have the traits to pull it off.
+There’s no consensus top player in the 2022 NFL Draft‘s linebacker class.
+But did Utah LB Devin Lloyd take advantage of his opportunity in 2021, complete his NFL Draft scouting report, and rise above Nakobe Dean to claim the LB1 mantle?
+He always had the traits to pull it off, and now, he may have delivered on those traits.
+Should Lloyd be considered the consensus LB1 in the 2022 NFL Draft?
+And if so, why?

 Devin Lloyd NFL Draft Profile